CodeShayk/Schemio/README.md

 > See example `CustomerQuery` implemented to be configured and run in parent mode below.
 > ```
->public class CustomerQuery : BaseRootQuery<CustomerParameter, CustomerResult>
+>internal class CustomerQuery : BaseRootQuery<CustomerParameter, CustomerResult>
 >    {
 >        public override void ResolveRootQueryParameter(IDataContext context)
 >        {